rlintott/gba-mu/README.md

 # Game Boy Advance Emulator (WIP)

+This is a currently unnamed GBA emulator written in C++ and aimed at both performance and reasonable hardware accuracy.

-Still very much a work in progress!
+This is still very much a work in progress.
 Currently working through the TONC GBA programming tutorial demo roms.
-I aim to get all these working before trying to run an actual game.
+I aim to get all these demos working before attempiting to run an actual game.

+I am using various resources and documentation from the internet to help build this project (see Resources section)

+Thanks for taking a look!

 ## Progress
 :white_circle:  CPU - Clean up / refactor code